Practivio/amazon/content/products/cardstock-assorted-construction-scrapbooking-decorations-B0CYPPHFV9/index.md

 ---
 title: "Cardstock Assorted Construction Scrapbooking Decorations"
-description: "12x12 cardstock shop: Data-driven ranking using the Practivio Score™.
+description: "300 gsm cardstock to lbs: Data-driven ranking using the Practivio Score™.
 Positioned by quality, value, demand, findability, momentum."
-keywords: ["12x12 cardstock shop"]
+keywords: ["300 gsm cardstock to lbs"]
-seo_title: "12x12 cardstock shop — Compare (2025)"
+seo_title: "300 gsm cardstock to lbs — Compare (2025)"
 canonicalURL: "/products/cardstock-assorted-construction-scrapbooking-decorations-B0CYPPHFV9/"
 ---

-**🛒 Practivio Score™:** 877 — _Compare_
+**🛒 Practivio Score™:** 906 — _Compare_

-*If you're comparing **12x12 cardstock shop**, **[Cardstock Assorted Construction Scrapbooking Decorations](https://www.amazon.com/dp/B0CYPPHFV9?tag=practivio-20)** is a strong alternative to put on your shortlist.*
+*If you're comparing **300 gsm cardstock to lbs**, **[Cardstock Assorted Construction Scrapbooking Decorations](https://www.amazon.com/dp/B0CYPPHFV9?tag=practivio-20)** is a strong alternative to put on your shortlist.*
 ### Quick take
 [Shop “Cardstock Assorted Construction Scrapbooking Decorations” on Amazon](https://www.amazon.com/dp/B0CYPPHFV9?tag=practivio-20)
-This Craft Paper comes in at **150 / 292** overall.
+This Card Stock comes in at **147 / 299** overall.
-It is grouped in the **Top Tier tier** for fair comparison.
+It is grouped in the **Balanced Choice tier** for fair comparison.
 Practivio lists it under **Compare** for further evaluation given its relative performance.

 ### What the signals indicate
-Price: standing 211 of 292 (top 73% for price).
+Price: standing 156 of 299 (top 53% for price).
-Reviews: standing 166 of 292 (top 57% for review numbers).
+Reviews: standing 149 of 299 (top 50% for review numbers).
-Rating: standing 248 of 292 (top 85% for rating quality).
+Rating: standing 283 of 299 (top 95% for rating quality).
-Demand: standing 159 of 292 (top 55% for monthly demand).
+Demand: standing 142 of 299 (top 48% for monthly demand).

 ### Position in tier
 Comparisons remain tier-specific.

 ### How it compares to the Hidden Gem
-Within the Top Tier tier, the Hidden Gem holds a Practivio Score™ of 1080.00.
+Within the Balanced Choice tier, the Hidden Gem holds a Practivio Score™ of 1066.00.
-This pick trails the Hidden Gem by 203.00 points.
+This pick trails the Hidden Gem by 160.00 points.
 Consider this point of reference when evaluating alternatives.

-See the Hidden Gem on Amazon → [View listing](https://www.amazon.com/dp/B07LFHSRNB?tag=practivio-20)
+See the Hidden Gem on Amazon → [View listing](https://www.amazon.com/dp/B07QQ3L753?tag=practivio-20)

 ### FAQ: Inclusion criteria
 Inclusion depends on passing strict baseline criteria.